• Skip to primary navigation

 You can use this dip as a cheese sauce in Vegan Spicy Chili Cheese Fries or in Vegan Philly Cheesesteak Sandwich.

-What are the best vegan crumbles to use?
+What are the best vegan crumbles to use in vegan Rotel dip?

-Brands like Beyond Meat, Impossible, or rehydrated TVP work great, but my go-to is the Abbot's brand I find at Whole Foods.
+Brands like Beyond Meat, Impossible, or rehydrated TVP work great, but my go-to is the Abbot's brand, which I find at Whole Foods.

 Store leftover dip in an airtight container in the refrigerator for up to 3 days.
-Reheat gently on the stovetop or microwave, adding a splash of plant-based milk to bring it back to a creamy consistency.
+Reheat gently on the stovetop or in the microwave, adding a splash of plant-based milk to restore it to a creamy consistency.

 If you don't have Rotel tomatoes, you can substitute them with a combination of diced tomatoes and green chilies.
 Use one 14.5 oz can of diced tomatoes (plain or fire-roasted) mixed with one 4 oz can of diced green chilies.
 If you like it spicier, you can add a pinch of red pepper flakes or a splash of hot sauce.